KICKOFF: 3:30 p.m. ET

 What to Watch For

 David Pindell is great, and the offense as a whole has been respectable, the Huskies are 76th in the country in S&P+ offensive efficiency.
-The offensive line is improving and clearly there are running backs and receivers that can make plays.
-But both of those groups need to be more consistent.
+The offensive line is improving and there are running backs and receivers that can make plays, but both of those groups need to be more consistent.
 The line has had some unforced errors and no receiver has stood out yet this season.

 The offense will be tested by a Cincinnati defense that is very strong up front and has had some younger players step up in the secondary.
 They can’t count on Pindell alone if they want to be competitive in this one.